What is Ibrance® (palbociclib)?

 How does palbociclib work?

-Kinase inhibitors like palbociclib block certain proteins that control cellular functions like signaling, cell division, and survival.
+Palbociclib is a type of drug known as a kinase inhibitor.
+These drugs block certain proteins that control cellular functions like signaling, cell division, and survival.
 Palbociclib is a CDK 4/6 inhibitor.
-CDK4 and CDK6 are proteins that are important during a cell’s growth and replication cycles.
+CDK4 and CDK6 are proteins that are important during a cell’s growth cycles.
 In cancer cells, CDK4 and CDK6 may be overactive, which may cause the cancer cells to grow uncontrollably.
-By blocking CDK4/6, palbociclib can help slow the growth and division of breast cancer cells, but it may also interfere with the normal growth and division of healthy cells.1,2
+By blocking CDK4/6, palbociclib can help slow the growth of breast cancer cells.
+However, it may also interfere with the normal growth of healthy cells.1,2

-What are some of the possible side effects of palbociclib?
+What are the possible side effects of palbociclib?

 These are not all the possible side effects of palbociclib.
-Patients should talk to their doctor about what to expect with treatment with palbociclib.
-People taking palbociclib should talk to their doctor about any potential side effect that is bothersome or that persists.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with palbociclib.

 Things to know about palbociclib